 Pañcaśatikā Prajñāpāramitā: Sanskrit and Tibetan Texts.
 (STTAR 20.)
 Beijing, Vienna: China Tibetology Publishing House and Austrian Academy of Sciences Press, 2016 (order online).

 |Daniel M. Stuart, 2015

-Adaptive Reuse of Texts, Ideas and Images in Classical India.
-Wiesbaden: Harrassowitz, (2017) (download [open access]).
+Adaptive Reuse: Aspects of Creativity in South Asian Cultural History.
+Wiesbaden: Harrassowitz, 2017 (download [open access]).